bdqnghi/graph-ast/README.md

 ```
 22,3 1 21,4
 ```
-means that the node with id 22 connect to node with id 21 via the edge with id 1.
-Also the node with id 22 has the type of 3, the node with id 21 has the type of 4.
+means that the node with id 22 connects to the node with id 21 via the edge with id 1.
+Also, the node with id 22 has the type of 3, the node with id 21 has the type of 4.

 For the list of node types, see [this](https://github.com/bdqnghi/graph-ast/blob/master/srcml_node_types.tsv).
 For the list of edge types, see [this](https://github.com/bdqnghi/graph-ast/blob/master/edge_types.tsv).